Wood Norton Wedding Photography

 At the Wood Norton, the bride and groom are taken to view the reception room (usually the Orangery) to make sure they're happy with everything before the guests are asked to take their seats.
 I used this same opportunity to take photos of the room, free from wedding guests.

 Once the bride and groom had given their approval of the Orangery's appearance, I took them back into the gardens to have their couples photos taken.
 At the same time the wedding guests were moved from the lawn into the reception room, to be seated for the wedding breakfast.
 The 20 minutes this takes is the best time for couple's photos as the guests are occupied and the bride and groom are free to have some more intimate photos taken in relative quiet.
+It's also quite nice for the bride and groom to have a little time together (if you ignore the fact I'm there with a camera!) - wedding days are long, and they're getting longer, but amazingly the bride and groom spend next to no time alone together on their big day.

 After the wedding breakfast and speeches were complete, the bride and groom headed back to the bridal/honeymoon suite whilst the guests moved to the terrace to enjoy the evening sun.
 Lawn games were provided to keep the guests, both young and old, thoroughly entertained.
+Giant Jenga always proves to be very popular, and hilarious to watch as people lose their hand-eye coordination more and more with every cocktail.

 Laura really wanted some photos to be taken on the staircase, and I knew that I wanted to shoot these images in what little light there was - I didn't want to kill the ambiance using flash, and using flash in a room with a reddish-wood panelling is fraught with difficulties.
 In order to shoot using only the available light I used a Pentax digital medium format camera, which, with it's massive sensor, allowed me to shoot using nothing but the light inside the hotel.